Q: What is that?

 So, obviously, I had to explode it.
 My current job is deliberately location independent.
 I’m able-bodied, debt-free, land-free, spouse-free, kid-free (even pet-free since Wicket went to the big Habitrail in the sky in Feb 2014).
 Scoot is running great.
 The time was now, or quite possibly never.
 Kick complacency to the curb!

 I hope this will become a new theme.
 Now I can complain about new things!

 Q: Where is home for you?

 Most people think of home as a place, but it can be much more than that.
 You can be at home with certain people, or in an action doing certain things.
 I feel at home on the mats at the gym, and behind the handlebars of my bike.
 I also count myself fortunate to have many homes around the world, with many good people.
-Yeah, I have a few boxes here and there, but maybe it’s most helpful to think of home as when you are most yourself.
+Yeah, I keep a storage unit and a few boxes here and there, but maybe it’s most helpful to think of home as where you are most yourself.